Chemin de la Liberté - Freedom Trail, Ariege Pyrenees

 If you have a group who would like your own tailored package staying in auberge, hotel or even camping at the beginning and end we stay flexible to meet your needs!
 In guiding and providing logistics for this route we have helped over 200 people raise money for charity in achieving this challenge.

 Dates & Availability: Trips available Mid July - October.
 If you would just like to fisit the Halifax bomber memorial site we offer this from June.
+Please note these are booking up quickly for 2018 and 2019.

 Fitness Level Needed: A challenging trip for those who can walk easily for 5-8 hours per day in the mountains.
 On the hardest day you should be able to ascend +1500m in a day.
 There some bouldery steps along the way and a section of cable way along the path for a short distance to reach Spain.
 We can advise you on how to progress your fitness and train for this trip.
+This trek is challenging.

 Equipment: A full equipment list will be provided on booking.
 You will need: waterproofs; walking boots; a sleeping bag (carried for only half a day); trekking poles; and rucksack.
 Where possible we make sure you are only carrying a day sack and offer a supported camp en route.